How Do I Become a Resource Specialist?

 Where Could I Work?

 According to the U.S. Bureau of Labor Statistics (BLS), you are likely to work for a local or state government agency as well as the federal government (www.bls.gov).
 The U.S. Department of Agriculture (USDA), the USDA's Forest Service, the Natural Resource Conservation Service and the U.S. Department of the Interior's Bureau of Land Management are common employers for natural resource specialists.
 National parks and forests in the U.S. are concentrated in the southeastern and western states, and jobs in forestry are more widely available in those areas.
 However, other specialties, such as urban forestry, soil conservation and natural resource exploration, have jobs scattered in many states.

 How Much Could I Earn?

 The BLS reports that conservation scientists earned a median annual salary of $61,310 as of 2018.
 During the same year, foresters made a median annual wage of $61,410.
-The top paying states for conservation scientists in 2014 included Alaska, Connecticut and Rhode Island; foresters were paid top wages in states like Louisiana, California and New Jersey during this time.
+The top paying states for conservation scientists in 2018 included Alaska, New Jersey and Maryland; foresters were paid top wages in District of Columbia, California and Massachusetts during this time.